nl83457/sql_project_applestore/README.md

 1. Genre of apps that are popular/have the highest ratings
 2. Factors that might lead to the apps' popularity (e.g. price, supported languages, length of app description etc.)

 The project was conducted on SQLite Online (sqliteonline.com).
-As the website only permits a maximum upload size of 4MB per file, we would have to split the dataset 'appleStore_description' into 4 different parts, then combining the data using the 'union' function as follows:
+As the website only permits a maximum upload size of 4MB per file, we would have to split the dataset 'appleStore_description' into 4 different parts, then combining the data using the UNION function as follows:

 ```
 create table appleStore_description_combined AS